moonsloth/Shorty-Finder/README.md

 3. Optionally select which post types to include in the search
 4. Click the "Search" button
 5. View the results showing all pages where the shortcode is used

-## Security Features

-- Access restricted to administrators only (users with the `manage_options` capability)
-- Input sanitization for all form fields
-- Prepared SQL statements to prevent SQL injection
-- Nonce verification to prevent CSRF attacks
-- XSS protection through proper escaping of all output
-- Error logging for troubleshooting without exposing sensitive information

-## Troubleshooting

-### Plugin Causes Site to Load Endlessly

-If you experience the site loading endlessly after activating the plugin:

-1. Deactivate the plugin via FTP/SFTP
-2. Access your WordPress admin area and make sure the plugin is deactivated
-3. Re-upload the plugin files
-4. Reactivate the plugin

-Note: This plugin is designed to work only in the WordPress admin area and should not affect your frontend pages.

 ### No Results Found